HelloAnneKim/Eaterative-Development/_posts/recipes/2016-09-03-red-bean-challah-1-0.md

 TODO
 ===
 * Make something cheaper: Sesame oil and coconut oil are pretty expensive, so I might try some kind of soy oil next time
-* More Asian: I wonder if I can really push this recipe to have even more Asian influence.
-Maybe I could add some rice flour in the mix!
+* Make it more moist: maybe add less flour or try the [sponge method][sponge]
+* Better filling: pick a less chunky red bean filling or pre-mash in the future iterations

 [TLDR-Recipe]: {{ site.url }}/tldr/tldr-red-bean-challah-1-0